Azure/enterprise-azure-policy-as-code/Docs/index.md

 ## CI/CD Tool Compatibility

 Since EPAC is based on PowerShell scripts, any CI/CD tool with the ability to execute scripts can be used.
-The starter kits currently include pipeline definitions for Azure DevOps.
+The starter kits currently include pipeline definitions for Azure DevOps and GitHub Actions.
 Additional starter kits are being implemented and will be added in future releases.

 ## Multi-Tenant Support